Marker Logo

 this page online

-in Sundance Square.
-Marker is at the intersection of Main Street and 8th Street on Main Street.
+County.
+It is in Sundance Square.
+It is at the intersection of Main Street and 8th Street on Main Street.
 Touch for map.
 Marker is at or near this postal address: 810 Main Street, Fort Worth TX 76102, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-King Candy Co. (here, next to this marker); General William Jenkins Worth (within shouting distance of this marker); "A Great Time to be Alive" (within shouting distance of this marker); Flying Machines (within shouting distance of this marker); JFK (about 300 feet away, measured in a direct line); Site of Majestic Theatre (about 400 feet away); Ephraim Merrill Daggett (about 400 feet away); The Atelier Building (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: King Candy Co. (here, next to this marker); John F. Kennedy Memorial (within shouting distance of this marker); General William Jenkins Worth (within shouting distance of this marker); a different marker also named General William Jenkins Worth (within shouting distance of this marker); Black Medical District (within shouting distance of this marker); Black Business District (within shouting distance of this marker); Flying Machines (within shouting distance of this marker); JFK (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Fort Worth.

 Cynthia Ann Parker and Native Americans of North Texas Marker image.
 Click for full size.